ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 unneeded-manifest-list
 : The unneeded-manifest-list parameter enumerates the SUIT manifests to be unlinked.
   Each unneeded SUIT manifest is identified by its SUIT Manifest Component ID.
   The SUIT manifest processor MAY execute uninstall section in the manifest.
+See Section 7 of {{I-D.ietf-suit-trust-domains}} for more information about the suit-uninstall Command Sequence.

 manifest-list
 : The manifest-list field is used to convey one or multiple SUIT manifests